Uplift » Can My Lawyer Cash My Settlement Check?

 What Steps Does the Settlement Check Process Follow?

-Although there is some variation in the time it takes to receive a settlement check, there is nevertheless a specific process that unfolds before funds are ready to deposit.
+Although there is some variation in the time it takes to receive a settlement check, there is a specific process that unfolds before funds are ready to deposit.
 This process occurs as follows:

-2. Insurer processes and releases the settlement check: When the insurer received these signed release forms, they will process them and send the settlement check to your attorney.
+2. Insurer processes and releases the settlement check: When the insurer receives these signed release forms, they will process them and send the settlement check to your attorney.
 The check will usually be sent within 7 to 10 business days, but there are still some further steps before you can deposit the check in your bank.

-3. Lawyer deposits check into trust account: When your attorney receives your settlement check, they will deposit this into a trust account until the funds are cleared by the issuing bank.
+3. Lawyer deposits check into trust account: When your attorney receives your settlement check, they will deposit it into a trust account until the funds are cleared by the issuing bank.
 This step is required by law to ensure that the money is in place before the law firm sends you the funds.

 4. Debts are paid: Your attorney must pay any liens filed against you, including any unpaid medical bills, previous legal fees, and reimbursements to the insurer.